t0nylombardi/twitterbot/readme.md

 That's it!

-Chatterbot uses the the Twitter gem (https://github.com/sferik/twitter) to handle the underlying API calls.
+TwitterBot uses the the Twitter gem (https://github.com/sferik/twitter) to handle the underlying API calls.
 Any calls to the search/reply methods will return Twitter::Status objects, which are basically extended hashes.